oliveti/node-livereload/README.md

 * `-d` or `--debug` to show debug messages when the browser reloads.
 * `-e` or `--exts` to include additional extentions that you want to observe.
 An example being -e 'jade scss'.
 * `-u` or `--usepolling` to poll for file system changes.
 Set this to true to successfully watch files over a network.
+* `-w` or `--wait` to add a delay between when livereload detects a change to the filesystem and when it notifies the browser

 Specify the path when using the options.